paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ## Speed by Slab Transits

 As an example of the principle, here are two frames, frame 841 and 843, they are 1/15 second apart (at 30 fps).
-The slab edges are quite distinct in the original frames and are marked here as yellow lines, the broad line on the left image is the same part of the runway as the line on the right image.
+The slab edges are quite distinct in the original frames and are marked here as yellow lines, so the broad line on the left image is the same part of the runway as the line on the right image.
 The light patch on the right of the concrete, and the lightish patch in the grass that confirms the sequence of frames.

 The near match of the right hand line in the left frame with the line in the second frame means that the aircraft has traveled almost exactly 6m in that 1/15th of a second.